National General Corporation: History

 Following Cinema Center's closure, NGC was taken over by American Financial Corporation in 1972, but continued distributing films until 1973.
 In November 1973, American Financial sold NGC/NGP's releasing contracts and film library to Warner Bros.
 National General, then just containing 240 theaters, were sold in 1973 to Mann Theatres.
+In 1974, film and television company Filmways bought Grosset & Dunlap from American Financial Group.
+American Financial also sold Bantam to the Italian firm IFI in 1974.

+Later heads of production inclide Dan A. Polier.